CJ484/CJ484/README.md

 # 💫 About Me:
 🧠 I'm currently learning to be a Front-End Developer.
 After taking a BootCamp course and taking a mentorship,<br>
-👍 I'm ready to take on real projects.Feel free to take a look at my work!<br>
+👍 I'm ready to take on real projects.
+Feel free to take a look at my work!<br>
-📗 My next library to learn is Redux<br>
+📗 My next learning topic is on Authentication strategies Re<br>